-Urban Exploration can be dangerous and there are risks involved, like most fun things in life.
+Urban Exploration, often shortened to Urbex, can be dangerous and there are risks involved, like most fun things in life.
 These risks can be managed, and as with many things, the risks are reduced when common sense is applied.
+It’s essential to be aware of the potential risks and dangers, and take precautions to explore safely.
 Perhaps “How do I Urban Explore safely?” is a more suitable question.

 The main dangers of Urban Exploration come from the fact that abandoned buildings are, in their nature, not likely to be structurally sound.
 Taking simple precautions such as looking out for damaged floorboards, and making calculated decisions on whether or not an area of a site is safe to explore, make Urban Exploring safer.
 You may be able to climb up onto something, or down into something- but think about whether you can get back afterwards before making the climb.
 Having a safe exit point is important, and as a rule I always plan to exit the way I came in if possible.

 Other things to watch out for are hazardous materials (asbestos) and sharp objects/surfaces.
 You might not know whether an abandoned building is laden with asbestos, so consider taking a suitable face mask along just in case (these also help when you come across particularly unpleasant smells).
 Avoid wires as there’s a chance they could still be live.
 Avoid barbed wire (and other sharp things), and look out for anti-climb paint.